Welcome to the Biological Nurturing Website !

 Although many mothers want to breastfeed, few continue to breastfeed exclusively for the first weeks after birth.
 Many mothers experience sore nipples or feel they don't have enough milk for their babies.
 We are far from achieving the WHO recommendations.
 In England, only 1% of mothers are exclusively breastfeeding at 6 months.
 Still today, in 2025, of the 73% of mothers that start breastfeeding, just over 1/3 of mothers stop exclusive breastfeeding within the first 6-8 weeks.
 One of the most frequent problems is 'latch refusal' or 'fighting the breast'.

-The baby in the womb sucks and swallows amniotic fluid every day from 12 weeks gestation, day and night, and whilst sleeping.
+The sleeping baby in the womb sucks and swallows amniotic fluid every day from 12 weeks gestation, day and night.
 This means the little 'wombling' is preparing for breastfeeding.
 At birth, the new baby is still like a 'wombling'.
 He can continue to feed all day, in sleep states, if mothers are proactive and keep him/her at the breast when s.he sleeps.
 Keeping your baby asleep on top of your breast in the first few days after the birth provides all the opportunities for baby to latch on and ingest small quantities of colostrum while you are both discovering how to breastfeed.

 About us